gapan/xdgmenumaker/README.md

     $ xdgmenumaker -f openbox > ~/.cache/openbox/apps.menu

-or if you want icons in your menu:

-    $ xdgmenumaker -i -f openbox > ~/.cache/openbox/apps.menu

 and you can then edit your `~/.config/openbox/menu.xml` file and add this line somewhere in `<menu id="root-menu" label="Openbox 3">` section: